 A. O. Smith established a multi-functional conflict minerals team in 2012 to support our supply chain due diligence related to 3TG and it remains in place as part of our conflict minerals compliance efforts.
-Our conflict minerals team includes subject matter experts from relevant functions, including legal, finance, procurement and supply chain, trade compliance, engineering and information systems, who met bi-weekly.
-We also have similar teams in China, Europe and India.
+Our conflict minerals team includes subject matter experts from relevant functions, including legal, finance, procurement and supply chain, trade compliance, engineering and information systems.
+This team meets on an as needed basis.
+We also have similar teams in China, Europe and India that meet as necessary.